Choosing the Right RV Tow Bar

 Blue Ox BX4370 Reviews:

-What can I say.
+What can I say?
 Great product.
 I already used an earlier product, but this new twist is even better.
 The longer length and NO BINDING are fantastic.
 A nice upgrade to an already perfect product.

-Lightweight easy to install on the motorhome.
+Lightweight and easy to install on the motorhome.
 Works exactly as claimed.
 It folds up nicely when not in use, and I can lift it!

 Essential Parts of RV Tow Bars

-Connecting Wire: Most of the tow bars feature wiring for connecting the RV lights to the lights of the towed vehicle.
+Most of the tow bars feature wiring for connecting the RV lights to the lights of the towed vehicle.
 Not only this comes off as dangerous to tow a car without working lights, but it’s also not legal.
 Therefore, if you consider choosing a tow bar that does not have an adequate wiring solution for lights, you will need to buy a 4-6 wire electrical cord or a universal wiring kit.

 You will have to get some safety cables as well.
 Most tow bar packages include lots of safety cables.
 However, if your package doesn’t have the cables, you will have to invest in a pair that is made for your towing capacity after checking your tow bar specifications.

-What’s more, it is not legal to tow without using safety cables as they prevent the towed vehicle from getting loose if the RV car tow bar fails to work, such as getting detached from the towed or the RV.
+Moreover, it is not legal to tow without using safety cables as they prevent the towed vehicle from getting loose if the RV car tow bar fails to work, such as getting detached from the towed or the RV.

-For saving yourself from inconvenience and money, you must check the dimensions of your RV receiver and then match it to the relevant RV tow bar that you are buying to get the right product.
+To save yourself from inconvenience and money, you must check the dimensions of your RV receiver and then match it to the relevant RV tow bar that you are buying to get the right product.

 How To Choose A Tow Bar?